Our clients are a main priority. Need proof? Read why we shut down an existing business to build a bigger and better one

-Given the novelty of the insights we now generate, we also decided to build a brand analytics platform from scratch that allows marketers to explore the large wealth of data, while maintaining usability and intuitiveness.
+Given the novelty of the insights we now generate, we also decided to build a brand tracking platform from scratch that allows marketers to explore the large wealth of data, while maintaining usability and intuitiveness.
 The first version launched recently and it focuses on audiences.
 Users can build dozens of audiences to replicate their target groups and personas and track the performance of their brand.

 This is an absolute novelty in the space of survey-based brand insights as users usually receive a static presentation and cannot explore the data themselves, let alone have the possibility to analyse dozens of audiences.
 Understanding how audiences vary in terms of brand awareness or brand associations allow marketers to tailor their messaging and advertising towards each of their audiences, maximising impact and brand growth.

 We want to provide our clients with a similar depth and precision of insight for their brands, that they are used to from their digital marketing.
 Being able to understand target audiences, tracking changes and precisely measuring the impact of activities are only a few of the features we are adding to the realm of brand insights.

 And while it tackles a similar problem, is a quantum leap compared to traditional brand tracking and the benefits for marketers are plentiful:

 - Measure the real world impact of marketing campaigns on your brand

 - Understand how your target audience perceives your brand and how that compares to other audiences, all of which you can do with high precision

 - Detect entirely new audiences that respond well to your brand, which you were not aware of yet